 Disclaimer.
 We don’t send stuff back.
 We won’t review it, if we don’t like the material or if it doesn’t inspire us.
 We also won’t take down a review you don’t like.
 We will review as time and space allow.
 We will try to acknowledge receipt of a book, and will send out a note once the review has been posted.
 If all that is fine with you, send us an e-mail for shipping information.

 We do not endorse products.

 Who hosts this site?

-We do!
-We’re independently own, run, and funded by our readers!
-Every dollar raised it put back into paying our writers, expanding our research and developing our site.
+We do.
+We’re independently operated and completely funded by our readers.
+Every dollar raised is put back into paying our writers, expanding our research and developing our site.

-Our writers and editors do serve on the Boards and work within other Pagan organizations.
+Our writers and editors do serve on varous Boards and work within other Pagan organizations.
 Any conflicts that might affect or influence a particular story are dealt with as they arise.